StefansAI/JetCar/docs/StreetMaker.md

 Pressing "A" instead of "S", left mouse click and drag will result in radius and angle getting changed.
 <br><br>
 <br><img src="assets/images/streetmaker/10-properties.jpg"/><br>
-Right clicking on any street element bring up its property page dialog as seen here for the curve piece.
+Right clicking on any street element brings up its property page dialog as seen here for the curve piece.
 Change the "Inner Radius" to 200mm and the "Curve Angle" to 90 degrees for instance.<br>
 There are many other parameters to change for each street element, like number of lanes in both directions and the limiting lines.
 In fact, each street can even be changed into any other street, except into intersections.
-But any intersection type can also be changed into any other intersection type.<br>
+Any intersection type can also be changed into any other intersection type, but not into a street element.<br>
 After the change the curve might be separated from the straight street.
 Each element has a starting point as reference and changes are made to that reference, which might cause it to shorten or lengthen on the other side.
 <br><br>
 <br><img src="assets/images/streetmaker/11-offramp.jpg"/><br>